Electrical-Age/electrical-age.github.io/README.md

 $ jekyll serve
 ```

-Finally, use the command `bundle exec jekyll serve` in the root of your repository to run the GitHub Pages build server with Bundler.

-Navigate to http://localhost:4000 to see your local site.
+Finally, run the `./script/server.sh` script from the root folder to build and serve Jekyll locally.
+Navigate to [http://localhost:4000](http://localhost:4000) to see the website.

 ## License